postgrespro/zson/README.md

 zson_info | zson version = 0, dict version = 0, ...
 ```

-If **all** ZSON documents are migrated to new dictionary the old one could be safely removed:
+If **all** ZSON documents are migrated to the new dictionary the old one could be safely removed:

 ```
 delete from zson_dict where dict_id = 0;